 Is there a separate application process for DMS program?

 Yes.
 A student must be admitted to LCCC and then complete a DMS program application.
-Applications for the Summer of 2021 will be available end of September 2020.

 Do I need to complete any health forms?